Measuring Tips for Compression Sleeves

 Length measurements should be taken at each circumference.
 It would help if you marked the arm with a non-permanent, non-toxic marker at each circumference measurement.
 The length measurement is then taken from point ‘c’ along the inside of the arm to each circumference point.

 Circumference point ‘c’ is the area of greatest compression and, therefore, the most crucial point.
 This measurement is found distally on the arm where the wrist meets the hand.
 One should find the smallest circumference at this point.

 Circumference point ‘c1’ is taken 6cm from point “c”

 Circumference point ‘d’ is the mid-point between the wrist and the elbow.

-Circumference point ‘e’ is found at the middle of the elbow.
+Circumference point ‘e’ is found in the middle of the elbow.

-Circumference point ‘f’ is found at the middle of the upper arm, across the biceps.
+Circumference point ‘f’ is found across the biceps in the middle of the upper arm.

 Circumference point ‘i’ is taken from the top of the shoulder (point ‘h’) across the chest, down around the opposite axilla and returning to point ‘h’.
-Positioning of this strap can vary depending on how the patient prefers to wear the garment.
+The positioning of this strap can vary depending on how the patient prefers to wear the garment.

 Length ‘g-h’ is taken on the outside of the arm from point ‘g’ up to point ‘h’.